tdeheurles/hive/example/helloworld/part1.md

 ubuntu                        14.04.2             44ae5d2a191e        7 months ago        188.4 MB
 ```

-Where we can see :
+Where you can see :
 - the base: `ubuntu:14.04.2`
 - the hive builder: `tdeheurles/hive:0.2`
 - our built image: `tdeheurles/mysubprojectname` with its 2 tags `0.0` and `0.0.0`